AnnieNeilson/fan-art/README.md

 ### Planning

-I created this Entity relationship diagram to help visual the backend of this project
+I created this Entity relationship diagram to help visualise the backend of this project

 ![Entity relationship diagram](./images/planning/EntityRelatonshipDiagram.PNG)